MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 <p> <b>Demo: Working with Notebooks in Azure Databricks </p> </b>

 <p> Import notebook by rightclicking on Workspace.
-Notebook has .ipynb file format (same file format of Jupyter Notebook).
-In the left top corner
-we can attach a cluster. % means other code than Python (or what we opened the notebook in), %md for instance means markdown. </p>
+Notebook has .ipynb file format (iPythonJupyterNotebook).
+In the left top corner we can attach a cluster. % means other code than Python (or what we opened the notebook in), %md for instance means markdown, %% bash (cell magic, will be exectued in a bash shell), try %lsmagic</p>

 <p> Working with Azure Databricks Tables: is a collection of structured data.
 Tables are equivalent of Apache Spark dataframes.
 In Spark a dataframe
 is a distributed collection of data organized inte name columns.
 Same as dataframe in Python and R. But it comes with much richer optimizations